 We evaluate the recoverability of goodwill utilizing an income approach that estimates the fair value of the future discounted cash flows to which the goodwill relates.
 This approach reflects management's internal outlook of the reporting units, which is believed to be the best determination of value due to management's insight and experience with the reporting units.
 Significant assumptions used in our goodwill impairment test during the third quarter of 2019 included: expected future revenue growth rates, operating unit profit margins, working capital levels, discount rates, and a terminal value multiple.
-The expected future revenue growth rates and operating unit profit margins, were determined after taking into consideration our historical revenue growth rates and operating unit profit margins, our assessment of future market potential, and our expectations of future business performance.
+The expected future revenue growth rates and operating unit profit margins were determined after taking into consideration our historical revenue growth rates and operating unit profit margins of future business performance.